-Great products start with great ideas and even greater production — the most successful ones lead to customer acquisition with an action plan, much like the one you can create with a go-to-market strategy template.
+Great products start with great ideas and even greater production.
+The most successful products lead to customer acquisition with an action plan, much like the one you can create with a go-to-market strategy template.

-This guide will explain what a go-to-market strategy is, what a go-to-market strategy should include for any business case, go-to-market mistakes you should avoid, and how you can use a Work OS like monday.com to supercharge your product roadmaps to help ensure a cohesive buyer journey.
+This guide will explain what a go-to-market strategy is, what a go-to-market strategy should include for any business case, common mistakes you should avoid, and how you can use a Work OS like monday.com to supercharge your product roadmaps to help ensure a cohesive buyer journey.
 We’ll even provide you with a sales strategy template to use to arm you for success.

-First thing’s first: before we start walking you through how to create a stellar go-to-market strategy template, we should probably do some backpedaling and cover exactly what it is people mean when they’re talking about go-to-market strategies.
+First things first: before we start walking you through how to create a stellar go-to-market strategy template, we should probably do some backpedaling and cover exactly what go-to-market strategies really mean.

 In its simplest form, a go-to-market (GTM) strategy is just a fancy way to describe a step-by-step plan that a business can develop to make sure it successfully launches a product to market.

 So if you want to avoid becoming one of these statistics, you’ve got to make sure you plan for every scenario and every possible go-to-market challenge.
-Each go-to-market strategy is different — but they do all have a couple of things in common.
-Above all else, they seek to identify a target audience, outline a marketing plan, and create a sales strategy.
+Each go-to-market strategy is different — but they all have a couple of things in common; they seek to identify a target audience, outline a marketing plan, and create a cohesive sales strategy.

 How is a go-to-market strategy different from a marketing strategy?

-A marketing strategy is a plan that focuses on how an organization will work to reach its identified market over a period of time.
-That marketing strategy should then outline how it will deliver its overall value proposition — which is often a long-term and business-driven process.
+A marketing strategy is a more general, long-term plan that focuses on how an organization will work to reach its identified market over a period of time.

 Using a sales strategy template for your GTM strategy is essential for organizing all of this information.
 It can also be used as a vehicle for aligning stakeholders and building an effective timeline that can be used to make sure you’re meeting the right targets and hitting your milestones.

 How do you create a go-to-market strategy?